Ooh! Can’t wait to see this, but probably won’t take the toddler grand babies.

 There is really so much more about this movie.
 You’ll find yourself proud of these young men and their call to duty.
 You’ll be amazed by some Afghan villagers in the story.
 You’ll leave the movie as quietly as the young men I sat beside.
 Much thought will crowd your mind.

 Several days ago I heard that a reporter called the deaths in this operation, senseless.
 I just wonder if he would have felt the same in 2005, when this happened.
 Time makes us forget, and it is easy to look back ten years and make generalizations.

 Senseless?
 I think not.
 If anything, it was a very conscious decision that was valuable, smart and sensible at the time.
 It was not perfect, but it had to be done.
 Thank goodness, these professionals knew their purpose; and they did the best they could under the circumstances.
 They understood that a dedicated life is a life worth living.
 They gave with their whole heart.
 Let’s not forget these young men.

 Ever since the first men and women were sent overseas after 9-11, we tied a yellow ribbon around a tree near our street.
 Several times over the past dozen or more years, we replaced it because it lost all its color and was almost unnoticeable.
 This Memorial Day we will re-wrap the tree for the rest of the men and women who are still over there doing their best to keep America free.

 We plan to read the book by the same title because there are still questions unanswered.
 Most important of all?
 Let the politicians, reporters, and pundits argue; but let us not forget our military.

-Our 40s are some of our most difficult years.
-Some of my girlfriends and I, all of which are in our late 50s or early 60s, agree on this one thing.
+Our 40s were some of our most difficult years.
+My girlfriends and I, most of which are in our sixties, agreed on this one epiphany.